 Remember to pack light since everything is carried by raft into this wilderness canyon and space is limited.
-Please have your camp gear ready to be packed in a water-resistant bag that we provide.
-Have your items contained in a heavy-duty plastic garbage bag, or a small flexible duffel bag (backpacks are generally too bulky and rigid to fit inside the water-resistant bag).
+All your personal overnight items will be packed into a water-resistant dry bag that we provide.
+The dry bag will not be accessible until we get to camp.
+Have your items contained in a heavy-duty plastic garbage bag, or small stuff sacks (duffle bags and backpacks are generally too bulky and rigid to fit inside the dry bag).
 Just the minimal toiletry items are needed since the camps do not have running water or electricity.
 Upon arrival at camp, the guides will set up the camp kitchen; plates and eating utensils are provided.

 Guests are welcome to bring their own alcohol in moderation for the evenings.
 All-Outdoors does not provide alcohol, but we have an ice chest available to transport guest beverages to camp (if guests show up with excess alcohol, our guides will ask you to leave the excess in your car).

 Get all the answers to the most frequently asked questions (FAQ's) regarding minimum age, how to choose a river, what to wear, trips costs and more...

 Get season updates, new rafting videos, and our most recent blog posts.
 Learn more